srinath-chakravarthy/ovito/doc/python/introduction/particle_properties.rst

 .. note::

    The :py:attr:`~ovito.data.ParticleProperty.array` attribute of a particle property allows you to access the per-particle data as a NumPy array.
-The NumPy array is one-dimensional for scalar particle properties and two-dimensional for vectorial properties.
+The array is one-dimensional for scalar particle properties and two-dimensional for vectorial properties.
-   In the current version of OVITO, the array is marked as read-only, and you cannot modify the values stored in a particle property directly.
-That means you have to use OVITO's modifiers to manipulate the particle data, e.g. using the :py:class:`~ovito.modifiers.ComputePropertyModifier`.
+   The data in the array is marked as read-only, because OVITO requires that the data does not change without the program knowing it.
+If you really need to alter the values of a particle property directly (e.g. because there is no modifier to achieve the same effect), then have a look at the :py:attr:`~ovito.data.ParticleProperty.marray` attribute of the :py:class:`~ovito.data.ParticleProperty` class, which provides write access to the internal data.

 -----------------------------------
 Particle type property